 It is also believed that 39% of customers who acquire electric vehicles will either already, or at some point in the future, have rooftop solar panels available at home.
 The idea would be to incorporate these existing solar panel systems with the vehicle itself to maximise cultivation.
 Even though this is a very interesting development it is worth noting that so far Ford has not actually priced the cost of building such a vehicle and whether indeed it will ever make it to market.

 What is the point of concept vehicles?

-While the vast majority of concept vehicles will never make it to market, the fact is that by introducing various concepts along the way, this can trigger other thoughts and other technological advances.
-The idea of putting together solar panels, electric vehicles and a parking canopy is not new, but seeing a vehicle which incorporates all of these is not only good for the industry but also gives potential customers of the future food for thought.
+While the vast majority of concept vehicles will never make it to market, by introducing various concepts along the way we can trigger other thoughts and other technological advances.
+The idea of putting together solar panels, electric vehicles and a parking canopy is not new but seeing a vehicle which incorporates all of these is not only good for the industry but also gives potential customers of the future food for thought.

 It is also encouraging to see the likes of Ford looking towards the concept arena which is very expensive and ultimately less rewarding than you might expect.
 The introduction of the new Ford solar powered vehicle at the forthcoming show in Las Vegas will certainly catch industry headlines and put the electric vehicle market back in the spotlight.